-In addition, a lawyer shall not solicit professional employment in any manner (written, recorded, electronic, inperson or telephone) if either of the following are true:
+In addition, a lawyer shall not solicit professional employment in any manner (written, recorded, electronic, in-person or telephone) if either of the following is true:

 - 1. The prospective client has made known a desire not to be solicited, or - 2.
 The solicitation involves coercion, duress, or harassment.